GravitationG/MahjongAI/README.md

 You can download and run the test.ipynb to check out the game test with RandomGenerator and our implementation MCTS_Generator.

 ## Deep Q Learning method
+In the folder of DeepQLearning, we inplemented the Deep Q-Learing algorithme.
+To train the model, please run the scricpt Training.py.
+Network.py is the deep network we utilize; Generator.py is the implementation of MoveGenerator.
 Dependency:
 Tensorflow